everware/everware/CONTRIBUTING.md

 2. create a new branch in your clone `git checkout -b my-new-branch`.
 Never work in the ``master`` branch!
 4. Work on this copy on your computer using Git to do the version control.
-When you're done editing, do:
+When you're done editing, run:

           $ git add modified_files
           $ git commit